Yes, you read it right — there are benefits of online games to law students, which most of us haven’t maximized yet.

 Accordingly, I found some math-related online games that you can play on your browser, without downloading any app or whatnot:

-Help this brave little boy to fight monsters through might and math!
+Here’s a preview on how your character (a brave little boy) must fight monsters through might and math!

 You see, the aforementioned benefits of online games to law students only goes to show that online gaming is something future lawyers can enjoy, too.
 This is so especially in view of the current pandemic.